Yambottle/pypackage-template/README.md

 # set value to each variable, or skip to use default value
 # a python project will be generated at ~/Project/project_name/

+# if you have already created your project on github and cloned to your local ~/Project/project_name/,
+# run this instead:
+cookiecutter git@github.com:Yambottle/pypackage-template.git -f -s

-# cookiecutter will clone this specified template repo to your user directory's ~/.cookiecutters
+# cookiecutter will cache/clone this specified template repo to your user directory's ~/.cookiecutters
 ```

-**from local**
+**refer template from local**
 ```
 pip install cookiecutter
 cd ~/Projects